SpinningWing Logo

 The chord length of the tail rotor blades can be computed as the amount required to achieve the maximum thrust plus an error margin, at the lowest air density.
 Thrust is roughly proportional to the chord length and hence the chord is highly dependent on rotor speed, diameter and number of blades (all of which contribute substantially to the thrust).

 Highly coupled with the decision of rotor diameter and chord length is the number of blades.
 Tail rotors typically have 2 to 5 blades.
-More blades lead to better aerodynamic efficiency by reducing the chord length required, increasing aspect ratio and reducing tip loss.
+More blades lead to better aerodynamic efficiency by reducing the chord length required, increasing aspect ratio, and reducing tip loss.
 However, cost and weight typically increase with the number of blades.

 Rotor speed and rotation direction